 Additionally, we see the stigma attached to those who veer from this path, and choose to live with their parents into adulthood.
 Accusations of laziness and freeloading persist, rather than viewing it a means of supporting one another.
 The glamorisation of ‘independence’ and ‘freedom’ when one turns eighteen often comes with the steady removal of parents from the equation, and easily omits the more unfavourable aspects of our individualised lives such as loneliness, debt and the lack of a support system.

-Yet the greatest crime is not the immorality of the wicked but the passivity of the good.
+Yet the greatest crime is not the immorality of the wicked but the indifference of the masses.
 It shows that we cannot outsource the care of our elders exclusively to the state, nor should we desire to.
 We do an injustice to the sanctity of family by reducing our relations to legal responsibilities.

 The Islamic ethos

 Gerontology generally classifies old age into categories based on functional abilities.
 Islamic tradition has similar classifications.
 Ibn Al-Jawzi divides the stages of life into seasons, each correlating with level of capability, with the latter stages increasing in deterioration and dependency.
 If old age brings with it dependency, upon those whom the elderly are dependent, it must bring responsibility.